janbajana/magnum-build/doc/configure-vs-code.md

 3. CMake: Configure
 4. CMake: Build

-Video example: configure, build and run on Linux
+Video example: configure, build and run or debug on Linux

 - [https://youtu.be/GiLEnpzjV64](https://youtu.be/GiLEnpzjV64)